 Work Sharing.
 Two heads are better than one in this program.
 Employees who would like to work less but the job requires 40 hours or more per week can divvy up the job with another person, each of them working 20 hours while the position is being fully staffed.
 Parents with young children are prime for this approach.

-The science tells us that attention is our chief productivity tool, our chief life tool, and our chief happiness tool.
+The science tells us that attention is the chief productivity tool, chief life tool, and chief happiness tool.
 The more of it we have, the less stress, the more we are engaged in what we’re doing, like what we’re doing, and get it done faster.

 Yet devices, distractions, and unmanaged demands are shredding attention today and, as a result, driving work-life imbalance and conflict.
-Without good time management, information management, interruption management, and stress management, strain and distraction drive stress and overwhelm even for those with flexible schedules.
+Without good time management, information management, interruption management, and stress management, strain and distraction drive stress and overwhelm.
 It leads to tasks having to be done over again, reduced productivity, more effort to get the same amount of work done, and hours of catching up on work at home or on the weekend.

-Employees get proactive self-management skills that let them make critical adjustments to how they do their tasks and how they organize life outside the job to reduce stress and maximize attention and engagement.
-Here are some of the ways the program increases boosts work-life balance and job satisfaction:
+Our work-life balance program gives employees proactive self-management skills that let them make critical adjustments to how they do their tasks and how they organize life outside the job to reduce stress and maximize attention and engagement.
+Here are some of the ways the program boosts work-life balance and job satisfaction:

 1. Do a Work-Life Balance Survey.